NFL Network: Canadian Football League

 On July 1, 2010, NFL Network began airing live Canadian Football League games simulcast from Canadian sports network TSN.
 NFL Network aired the league's Thursday games, three Saturday games during the month of July, and then Friday night games beginning in September (after ArenaBowl XXIII).
 NFL Network did not air CFL games during August as it carried a heavy amount of NFL preseason game broadcasts.
 In addition, NFL Network did not carry any playoff games, including the Grey Cup championship, as those games are all played on Sundays opposite NFL regular season games.
 Those games were instead broadcast on the ESPN3 online service (ESPN owns a 20% interest in TSN, in a joint venture with majority parent Bell Media).
 On May 25, 2012, NFL Network announced it would not renew its contract with the CFL.
 The package was subsequently acquired by the NBC Sports Network, then by the ESPN networks.

 NFL Network expressed interest in picking up CFL games again beginning in the 2019 season after its previous deal with ESPN expired.
 To accommodate this, the NFL insisted that the CFL move its schedule over a month earlier than it currently runs, so that the network can use the league to fill air time between the NFL draft and training camp.
 As such a change would require a rework of the league's collective bargaining agreement, it was unable to fulfill that request and instead renewed its agreement with ESPN.

 Alliance of American Football

 On January 31, 2019, NFL Network signed a multi-year deal to air Alliance of American Football games, broadcasting two games per week, most of them on Saturday and Sunday nights.
 As with all other AAF games, the broadcasts were produced in conjunction with CBS Sports.
 The league ultimately folded in the middle of its inaugural season.

+United Football League

+On March 17, 2026, the United Football League announced that selected ESPN-produced games in its 2026 season would air on NFL Network, beginning with the Birmingham Stallions at the Houston Gamblers on April 5, 2026.